Monica-Vu/cs_knowledge/Lists/theory.md

 Cost: O(n)

+# Common Terminology
+**Subarray**: A range of contigious values within an array
+Example: given an array [2, 3, 6, 1, 5, 4], [3, 6, 1] is a subarray while [3, 1, 5] is not a subarray.

+**Subsequence:** A sequence that can be created by deleting some or no elements of a list without changing the order
+Example: given an array [2, 3, 6, 1, 5, 4], [3, 1, 5] is a subsequence but [3, 5, 1] is not a subsequence.

 # Advantages
 * Can store multiple items with one variable name (items are contigious in memory)
 * Fast access to elements if you have an index